Permutations with repetition - practice problems

 Kenneth has 100 pennies, 20 nickels, 10 dimes, and 4 quarters.
 How many ways can he choose coins that total 25 cents? - Morse code 2

-We have two characters, a dot and a comma.
-How many two-element and how many three-element characters can be created with repetition? - Beads
+We have two characters: a dot and a comma.
+How many two-character and three-character sequences can be created using them, with repetition allowed? - Beads

-We have 4 beads.
-One is green, one is yellow, and 2 are pink.
-In how many possible ways can we string them on a string? - Grouping - combinatorics
+We have 4 beads: one green, one yellow, and 2 pink.
+In how many possible ways can we string them onto a string? - Grouping - combinatorics

 In how many different ways can 24 people be divided into: a) 6 groups of the same size. b) Groups of 5, 6, 7, and 6 people. c) Groups of 4, 5, 7, and 8 people. - Numbers 6D